Justin Turner Player Props: Red Sox vs. Yankees

-Justin Turner -- with a slugging percentage of .513 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the New York Yankees, with Domingo German on the hill, on June 16 at 7:10 PM ET.
+Justin Turner -- with a slugging percentage of .634 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the New York Yankees, with Clarke Schmidt on the mound, on June 17 at 7:15 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rockies.
+He smacked two homers in his most recent appearance (going 3-for-5) in his most recent appearance against the Yankees.

 Justin Turner Game Info & Props vs. the Yankees